UCLComputerScience/pgta/faq.md

 ### How can I make a change to PGTA hours after they have been allocated?

 Changing PGTA hours once they have been allocated is to be avoided.
-If the budget is to be changed, the Module Lead (not the PGTA) has to inform Tobias first.
+If the budget is to be changed, the Module Lead (not the PGTA) has to inform Sarah Sanders first.
 Adjustments will be made if deemed necessary.
 Changes to FTE/contracts will be made twice a term only, typically just after reading week and at the end of term.

 ### Is there two kind of RAs?

-yes, there is Research Associates and (more rare) Research Assistants.
-The latter typically are also Research Students, and they should follow the guidelines stated for these.
+Yes, there are Research Associates and (more rare) Research Assistants.
+If the latter are also Research Students, and they should follow the guidelines stated for these.

 ### How is excellent TA'ing recognised?

-The department will recognise excellent TA’ing by a *Teaching Assistant Award*, to be presented at the departmental summer party.
+The department will recognise excellent TA'ing by a *Teaching Assistant Award*.
 A committee (HoD, Dept. Tutor and Graduate Tutor) will select three winners (awarded £250, each).
 To identify candidates, but also to understand what needs improvement, we will monitor i) the quality of a TAs work, as assessed both by module leads and by students in post-module surveys; ii) the quantity of teaching a TA performs; and iii) a TAs coverage of undergrad modules.

-TODO: PGTA's working on IEP modules, including IEP minors, may also be nominated for the IEP TA awards.

 ### What training is available for TA's?

 All PGTAs must complete UCL's Arena for PGTAs (previously called Arena One).
 TAs indicate on their application form if this has been completed or not.
 If not then Arena training hours will be added to a TA's contract and they will be expected to enrol and complete the training.

 Optionally a TA may wish to apply for recognition of their TA skills by applying for a [Higher Education Authority (HEA) Associate Fellowhip](https://www.ucl.ac.uk/teaching-learning/professional-development/ucl-arena/arena-fellowship) award.

-For module specific activities such as marking, supporting tutorials etc, please seek guidance from the module lead.
+For module specific activities such as marking, supporting tutorials etc., please seek guidance from the module lead.

 Further guidance on the TA role can also be found at: